Flextronics takes over Motorola assembly plants

-(Reuters) - Contract manufacturer Flextronics International Ltd (FLEX.O) said it agreed to take over Motorola Mobility’s manufacturing operations in Tianjin, China and Jaguariuna, Brazil.
+Dec 10 (Reuters) - Contract manufacturer Flextronics International Ltd said it agreed to take over Motorola Mobility’s manufacturing operations in Tianjin, China and Jaguariuna, Brazil.

 Singapore-based Flextronics said it will acquire the operations in Tianjin and assume management of the Jaguariuna facility.

-The deal with Motorola, owned by Google (GOOG.O), also includes manufacturing and service for Android mobile devices, Flextronics said in a press release.
+The deal with Motorola, owned by Google, also includes manufacturing and service for Android mobile devices, Flextronics said in a press release.

 A Google spokeswoman said the agreement encompassed the bulk of Motorola’s manufacturing capacity, but declined to provide further comment on the terms of the transaction.